Lyme Disease infographic summarizes Lyme Disease contraction, symptoms, and treatment options for individuals who get it.

 The CDC recently published a scary statistic: 300,000.
 That’s the number of new cases of Lyme disease now occurring each year in the USA.
 That’s 10 times the CDC’s former estimate, and the reason it’s so scary is that Lyme disease is associated with 350 different health conditions.
 Lyme disease is insidious because it can lie dormant for years until a trigger event such as stress activates one or more illnesses.

 Lyme disease, typically acquired from the bite of specific insects carrying any of a specific group of parasites/ bacteria, often brings with it a variety of other illnesses or “co-infections”.
 This Lyme disease “complex” includes a number of documented illnesses, including Chronic Fatigue Syndrome (CFS, aka Epstein-Barr virus — once called by the media “Yuppie disease”) and possibly has a link to Fibromyalgia and other ailments.

 When it does manifest, due to stress or deteriorating health, Lyme disease can bring with it around a dozen other co-infections.
-The difficulty for many sufferers is that not all medical professionals believe it exists, and many of those who do don’t know enough about it.
+The difficulty for many sufferers is that not all nurses and medical professionals believe it exists, and many of those don’t know enough about it.
 It’s an illness for which there’s a short time window for effective treatment.